SF-2415

 Penalties

-Violations are unfair practices under Iowa Code § 714.16, punishable by injunction, disgorgement of moneys, restoration of improperly acquired moneys, and a civil penalty of up to $40,000 per violation.
-No private damages remedy is created; remedies are available only through attorney general enforcement.
+Violations are unfair practices under Iowa Code § 714.16, which provides for injunction, disgorgement of moneys, restoration of improperly acquired moneys, and a civil penalty of up to $40,000 per violation.

 Who Is Covered